terroo/terroo.github.io/_posts/2020-04-16-discover-free-software-that-is-the-best-alternative-to-zoom.md

 title: "Discover Free Software that is the Best Alternative to ZOOM"
 date: 2020-04-16 11:31:39
 image: '/assets/img/apps/jami.jpg'
-description: 'It's not just Open Source, it's Free Software!'
+description: 'Its not just Open Source, its Free Software!'
-featured-img: '../apps/jami.jpg'
+featured-img: ../apps/jami.jpg
 tags:
 - apps
 - gnu